California-style pizza

 California-style pizza (also known as California pizza) is a style of pizza that combines New York and Italian thin crust with toppings from the California cuisine cooking style.
 Its invention is generally attributed to chef Ed LaDou, and Chez Panisse, in Berkeley, California.
 Wolfgang Puck, after meeting LaDou, popularized the style of pizza in the rest of the country.
 It is served in many California cuisine restaurants.
-California Pizza Kitchen, Round Table Pizza, and Extreme Pizza, are major pizza franchises associated with California-style pizza.
+California Pizza Kitchen, Round Table Pizza, Pizza My Heart, and Extreme Pizza, are major pizza franchises associated with California-style pizza.

 History

 The California-style pizza was invented more or less simultaneously in 1980 by Ed LaDou (the "Prince of Pizza"), then working as a pizza chef for Spectrum Foods' Prego Restaurant in San Francisco's Cow Hollow neighborhood, and by pizza chefs working for Alice Waters at the Chez Panisse Cafe in Berkeley, California.

 LaDou had learned pizza-making in the 1970s as a teenager at Frankie, Johnnie & Luigi Too, a traditional New York–style pizzeria in Mountain View, California.
 He made pizzas briefly at Ecco, an upscale restaurant at the Hyatt Hotel in Palo Alto, California, before starting at Prego.

 Although Prego specialized in classic, Italian-style thin-crust pizzas, its chefs encouraged LaDou to experiment with prosciutto, goat cheese, and truffles in their wood-burning oven, and send his results to guests.
 At one table, the guest to whom he served an off-menu invention involving mustard, ricotta, pâté, and red pepper turned out to be chef Wolfgang Puck.